Isotta Gervasi: The Fascist period

-During the Fascist era, Isotta Gervasi exercised her career in medicine, which was characterized by a strong "patriarchal dominion" in which it was exclusively men who took care of the development and maintenance of the home, while women were responsible for the care of the children and the management of the house.
+During the Fascist era, Gervasi exercised her career in medicine, which was characterized by a strong "patriarchal dominion" in which it was exclusively men who took care of the development and maintenance of the home, while women were responsible for the care of the children and the management of the house.
 During this time, an effort was made to remove the female figure not only from the political sphere, but also from the scholastic and working sphere.
 Getting out of these rigid patterns, therefore, was a real act of rebellion for a woman.

-The first Italians who graduated in Medicine at the end of the nineteenth century seemed to continue their work by following the pediatric specialty, a practice that Isotta Gervasi still seemed to respect.
+The first Italians who graduated in Medicine at the end of the nineteenth century seemed to continue their work by following the pediatric specialty, a practice that Gervasi still seemed to respect.
 However after overcoming an initial embarrassment, she agreed to resume, despite the understandable difficulties, the post of doctor.
 Working in such a large area of the countryside, Gervasi started to travel on foot or by bicycle, then by motorbike, and then used the automobile, proving herself to be forerunner in this field as well.
 In 1933, due to health problems, Isotta Gervasi abandoned contract and continued her practice in an outpatient clinic in Ravenna for about ten years.
 Here, she treated some of the richest families in the region, but did not give up taking care of the poorest patients, particularly the workers of the city.
 During the war, she was entrusted with the conduct of Savio, where she practiced primarily for free, treating displaced persons and soldiers of all nationalities.
-So Lina Sacchetti, her friend, says: "During the war years, when Cervia, close to the Gothic line, was transformed by the Germans into an entrenched camp against possible landings from the sea, the city became the object of daily bombing and strafing actions by allied aircraft; Isotta, armed with the bracelet of the International Red Cross, overcoming the anguish and fear, ran there, by bicycle, where her intervention was necessary, venturing everywhere among the dust, mud, snow, mines.
+So Lina Sacchetti, her friend, says: During the war years, when Cervia, close to the Gothic line, was transformed by the Germans into an entrenched camp against possible landings from the sea, the city became the object of daily bombing and strafing actions by allied aircraft; Isotta, armed with the bracelet of the International Red Cross, overcoming the anguish and fear, ran there, by bicycle, where her intervention was necessary, venturing everywhere among the dust, mud, snow, mines.
 Once she was smeared by a splinter.
-She visited twice a day the people of Cervia displaced in huts and affected by typhus, along the banks of the salt pans, and the fishermen of Borgomarina, knowing that neither of them nor of the others could receive compensation"For this reason, after the war in Cervia, she was appointed an official doctor in the Marine Colony for children.
+She visited twice a day the people of Cervia displaced in huts and affected by typhus, along the banks of the salt pans, and the fishermen of Borgomarina, knowing that neither of them nor of the others could receive compensationFor this reason, after the war in Cervia, she was appointed an official physician to the Marine Colony for children.